asirikelum/gapstars/readme.md

 2. Download the Database from the "gs_test_mysql_db.sql"
 3. Config Database access in applications/config/database.php
 4. Create a instagram Application and provide the credentials https://www.instagram.com/developer/

+** I have used the Instagram Sandbox for this application so it will not provide data for all the public access.
+To send this application live it will take sometime.
+Therefor I request you to create a Instagram Application or Send me the test Instagram id to link with my Sandbox

 5. Provide the credentials applications/controllers/Insta.php